launchdarkly/sdk-test-harness/docs/service_spec.md

 This means that the SDK supports technology migrations, a feature which allows customers to migrate between data sources using well-defined migration stages.

+#### Capability `"persistent-data-store"`

+This means the SDK is capable of interacting with external persistent data stores.
+The test harness must further identify which store types are supported through additional capabilities listed below.

+- `persistent-data-store-redis`: This means the SDK is capable of interacting with a Redis data store.

 #### Capability `"polling-gzip"`

 This means the SDK is requesting gzip compression support on polling payloads.
 The SDK is expected to set the `Accept-Encoding` header to `gzip` in addition to enabling this capability.